 You should aim to check in on your bot's performance once or twice a week—at least when it's newly launched, or after you've significantly changed the flow.
 We recommend you look out for:

 - The effectiveness of tools you're using to gain new users.
 Let's say you find that your click-to-Messenger ads aren't performing well, for example.
 Try using Segment Sync to create a Lookalike audience.
 Or, use our Click-to-Messenger Ads Entry Point to connect the ads to a different card.

 - Any bottlenecks where users are abandoning the flow.
 Use built-in chatbot stats or the Send Analytics Events plugin to identify them.
-Then try the Automate tab's A/B Test plugin (known as the Split Traffic feature in the Flows tab) to help fix them.
+Then try the Blocks tab's A/B Test plugin (known as the Split Traffic feature in the Flows tab) to help fix them.

 - Direct user feedback you may have received.
 Ask your support team if they've received any complaints or questions from users related to the chatbot.
 Or, if you equipped your bot to ask users directly for their feedback with the Save User Input plugin, read those responses regularly.

 Don't let these common mistakes trip you up